- Most lessons start with a read-aloud.

 - After the read aloud, we may continue with a short mini-lesson to reinforce the day's objective.
 Often the mini-lesson is built into the read-aloud.
 We create or add to anchor charts or other graphic organizers which note what the student and teacher do during each type of activity or strategies we use while reading.
 As a class, we keep a “Word Collector” chart to keep track of new and interesting words we encounter while learning.

-- We will keep track of the reading strategies we have learned on our CAFÉ bulletin board.
+- We will keep track of the reading strategies we have learned on our bulletin board and in our reading folders.
 Students will put their name in the category they are focusing on at any given time.

 - Students will participate in self-selected independent reading.
-Each student has a book box, with several books at their reading level.
+Each student has a book bin, with several books at their reading level.
 Students work towards individual goals while reading.

-- While the students are reading, the teacher is conferring with individual students about what they are reading ro working with groups of students in small groups.
+- While the students are reading, the teacher is conferring with individual students about what they are reading or working with groups of students in small groups.

 - After reading, students may complete a closure, response to reading activity.
 This may include responding in their reading notebooks or talking with a partner or whole group.
 Students will keep a reading notebook to keep track of their “jots” during reading.
 Jots are specific assignments linked to the objectives.
 They then might expand on their “jots” in a short write or long write.
 “Long writes” writing expands on one of jots.